This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

 Biometrics is thus, first and foremost, a tool for voter verification.

 It proves to be very useful in cases of electoral fraud related to identity theft.
 It is impossible to authenticate the voter or when statistics on persons registered to vote have been artificially inflated due to the introduction of fictitious voters.

-However, until electoral fraud cases have been demonstrated and quantified, it remains difficult to establish what contribution the use of biometrics would make to the fairness of the ballot.
+However, until electoral fraud cases have been demonstrated and quantified, it remains difficult to establish what contribution the use of biometrics would make to the ballot's fairness.